CivicActions/ssp-toolkit/docs/ssp.md

 ### AR-1: GOVERNANCE AND PRIVACY PROGRAM

-> "The organization:
->    a.
-Appoints a Senior Agency Official for Privacy (SAOP)/Chief Privacy Officer
->         (CPO) accountable for developing, implementing, and maintaining an organization-wide
->         governance and privacy program to ensure compliance with all applicable
-> laws and
->         regulations regarding the collection, use, maintenance, sharing, and disposal
->         of personally identifiable information (PII) by programs and information
-> systems;
->    b.
-Monitors federal privacy laws and policy for changes that affect the privacy
->         program;
->    c.
-Allocates [Assignment: organization-defined allocation of budget and staffing]
->         sufficient resources to implement and operate the organization-wide privacy
-> program;
->    d.
-Develops a strategic organizational privacy plan for implementing applicable
->         privacy controls, policies, and procedures;
->    e.
-Develops, disseminates, and implements operational privacy policies and
->         procedures that govern the appropriate privacy and security controls for
-> programs,
->         information systems, or technologies involving PII; and
->    f.
-Updates privacy plan, policies, and procedures [Assignment: organization-defined
->         frequency, at least biennially]."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this